Stacey Newman: Political career

 In 2000, Newman participated in the national Million Mom March in Washington, D.C., pushing for stronger gun control after her 6-year-old daughter Sophie appeared on The Rosie O'Donnell Show talking about her fear of guns in school.
 Newman helped form the St. Louis chapter of the Million Mom March and lobbied the general assembly for three years against concealed weapon legislation.
 Her husband, Burt Newman, attorney, challenged the concealed weapon law in the Missouri Supreme Court, after the veto of the bill by Governor Bob Holden was overridden.

 Missouri House of Representatives

-Newman was first elected to the Missouri House in a special election November 2009 after Steve Brown plead guilty to federal conspiracy charges and resigned his seat.
+Newman was first elected to the Missouri House in a special election November 2009 after Steve Brown pleaded guilty to federal conspiracy charges and resigned his seat.

 In 2015, Newman introduced a bill in the Missouri House to regulate firearms as strictly as the state regulates abortion, by adding a 72-hour waiting period.